fastapi/sqlmodel/docs/tutorial/fastapi/update-extra-data.md

 Let's imagine that each hero in our system also has a **password**.

-We should never store the password in plain text in the database, we should only stored a **hashed version** of it.
+We should never store the password in plain text in the database, we should only store a **hashed version** of it.

 "**Hashing**" means converting some content (a password in this case) into a sequence of bytes (just a string) that looks like gibberish.